 Provide a cover page with the following information:

-Number, Title and Semester of the course in which research will be done by students, if the reseach is to be done in a course context. (note this is not required)
+º Number, Title and Semester of the course in which research will be done by students, if the research is to be done in a course context. (note this is not required):

 Prepare a narrative detailing the proposed applied research project and how students will be involved.
 Please follow the outline below.

-An approximately 1-2 page description of the project (Be sure to indicate the problem's significance; objectives; structure of student involvement; whether it will be undertaken in the context of a course and if so, how it fits into the course; and how the results may be applied)
+º An approximately 1-2 page description of the project (Be sure to indicate the problem's significance; objectives; and how the results may be applied)

 Attach relevant supporting material (e.g. IRB approval, letter of support from chair, course syllabus, letter of collaboration from community partner organization).